sevehub/vchecksum.vim/README.md

 To calculate the checksum of the current file, use the command:

 :Checksum
-or the shortcut:
-<Leader>c

-To calculate the checksum of a selected text in visual mode, select the text and then run:
+To save the checksum to a file, use the command:

-:Checksum
+:ChecksumSaveToFile

 ## Configuration
 You can specify the algorithm to use by setting the g:vchecksum_algorithm variable in your Vim configuration.
 For example, to use SHA256: